-The American Association of State Highway and Transportation Officials (AASHTO) has released a Waterborne Freight Transportation report.
-The report finds that the status quo of waterborne freight is unsustainable and recommends federal legislation for repair and improvements of the marine transportation system’s waterways, the creation of a new Office of Multimodal Freight in the Department of Transportation, and the promotion of best practices in marine transportation system planning and investment.
+The American Association of State Highway and Transportation Officials ( Waterborne Freight Transportation report.
+The report finds that the status quo of waterborne freight is unsustainable and recommends federal legislation for repair and improvements of the marine transportation system’s waterways, the creation of a new Office of Freight in the Department of Transportation, and the promotion of best practices in marine transportation system planning and investment.) has released a

 The Business Roundtable has released a report titled “Catalyst for Growth: America’s Hybrid Infrastructure.”
 The report details the successes and potential of integrating information technology with physical infrastructure to increase efficiency and effectiveness.
 The report also recommends policymakers and the private sector develop a strategy to deploy hybrid infrastructure, reduce regulatory barriers to their use, and promote hybrid infrastructure on a national level.

 On June 27, both the Senate and House Appropriations approved two very different Department of Transportation and Department of Urban Development appropriations bills.
 The $44.1 billion House bill was approved by the Appropriations Committee on a party-line 28-20 vote, and the $54.0 billion Senate bill was approved by the Appropriations Committee on a 22-8 vote.
 The enacted budget authority was $51.7 billion.